Skip to main content

 RSE

-Brook’s nationally recognised Traffic Light Tool provides a highly visible, multi-agency response that helps professionals to identify, understand and respond appropriately to sexual behaviours in young people.
+Brook’s nationally recognised Traffic Lights® provides a highly visible, multi-agency response that helps professionals to identify, understand and respond appropriately to sexual behaviours in young people.

-This CPD certified training and accompanying Tool equips professionals to shape consistent and informed decisions that neither stigmatises nor criminalises young people.
+This CPD certified training and accompanying Framework equips professionals to shape consistent and informed decisions that neither stigmatises nor criminalises young people.

 Access Options